Insmire/Credit_Risk_Analysis/README.md

 ![naive_random_oversampling_eval_metrics](https://user-images.githubusercontent.com/96349090/166645538-2bba12a9-c08f-4814-b1ce-00386786e81b.png)

-* Synthetic minority over-sampling technique (SMOTE) algorithm with logistic regression model
+* Synthetic Minority Over-Sampling Technique (SMOTE) Algorithm with Logistic Regression Model

     - The balanced accuracy score is roughly 0.66.
     - The precision is 0.01 and the sensitivity is 0.63 for predicting high-risk applications.